JunAllenDeGuzman/Code-Challenge-MS-Full-Stack/Code-Challenge-Core-Web-API/Code-Challenge-Core-Web-API/Task/YOUR_NOTES.md

 Note: The input_mis_data.json must be placed in the created directory path, and when sending inputFilename in the parameter, the name should be the same as the input_mis_data.json you placed, and the name in the parameter should end with ".json".

 3.After the run you can view the result in swagger and can also view the output from the path you created.

+*Unit Test*
+The Unit test works like I'm checking if the output file has the same format with the output_mis_data.json.